balasr21/tournament-service/README.md

 ## 5. Future Enhancements

 1. Pagination for *GET /customer/{customerId}/licensed/matches* endpoint
-2. Add spring security for the project
+2. Add spring security for the project(may be use IAM)
 3. Add docker for the app
 4. Add test for covering different timezone, this is currently not covered due to  limitation of h2 to store timestamp with zone